Alhammoud/gatsby-blog/src/pages/2018-01-04-what-is-graphql/index.md

 docClient.query call.
 We can then add extra fields like `name` from external sources (Postgres or an `upstream_url` in this example).
 You can even hard code values, as in the case of `somethingElse`.

+Stay tuned for part two of this article, where I'll show you how to set up your own graphql server.